 Over 4,000 acres of protected land, the Pinckney Island National Wildlife Reserve refuge is the habitat for many native species, some threatened or endangered.
 There are miles and miles of trails meandering through maritime forests and salt marshes.
 Hike or bike to explore these vast environments.

 With over 200 species of birds, it’s an excellent place for spotting our feathered flying friends, including the rare Painted Bunting.
 Several historical sites are on the grounds, ideal for any archeology aficionados.
+As a national wildlife reserve, please note that there is a strict “no dog” policy.

 Enjoy Daufuskie Island